VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 Adding new data
 ===============

-We have now seen how to combine separate objects to one data set and how to select and extract specific information in those data sets.
+We have now seen how to combine separate objects to one data set and how to select and extract specific information from those data sets.
 The last step is to add new information to already existing data.

 As we have seen above, we can use :code:`cbind` or :code:`rbind` to combine multiple vectors either by column or by row.
 This also works for adding columns and rows to pre-existing matrices.
 Additionally, we already saw that the :code:`data.frame` function can be used either to combine vectors into multiple columns of a :cdoe:`data.frame` or to add vectors to existing ones.